iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

 - dependencies (teams, vendors, access approvals, environments),
 - and constraints (security, privacy, compliance, operational requirements).

+**Example (Step 1 intake write-up)**
+- **Problem:** Support agents cannot confirm payment status; customers call repeatedly; escalations increase.
+- **Who is affected:** Support team + customers waiting for confirmation.
+- **Outcome:** Agent can view current payment status for an order from the dashboard.
+- **Why now:** Ticket volume spiked after a new payment provider integration.
+- **Success measure:** 95%+ status retrieval success; 50% reduction in “unknown status” tickets.
+- **Deadline driver:** Support leadership wants this live before next billing cycle (2 weeks).
+- **Dependencies:** Vendor API documentation + API key; internal dashboard team; QA; Security approval.
+- **Constraints:** No sensitive payment data displayed; rate limiting; release window Wednesday.

 ### Step 2 — Convert the request into backlog items (so it becomes deliverable work)
 We break the request into small backlog items that can be delivered and verified:
 - We write user stories (or tasks) that describe a specific outcome.
 - We add testable acceptance criteria so “done” is unambiguous.
 - We split large items until each item fits a sprint and does not hide unknown dependencies.

+**Example (Step 2 backlog breakdown)**
+- **Story A:** As a support agent, I can see payment status in the order view.
+- **Story B:** As a system, we fetch status from the vendor API and store the latest result.
+- **Story C:** As a support agent, I see a clear fallback when the vendor is down (stale data + warning).
+- **Task D:** Add rate limiting and caching to respect vendor API limits.
+- **Task E:** Add logs and metrics so we can monitor success rate and failures.
+- **Task F:** Add security controls (store API key safely; least-privilege access).
+- **Task G:** Create test cases + evidence pack for release readiness.

+This split makes the work deliverable in increments, not as one “big story that hides unknowns.”

 ### Step 3 — Refine and make items Ready (so sprint planning is predictable)
 Backlog Refinement is the preparation step.
 The team improves clarity and reduces risk until the best candidates meet the Definition of Ready (DoR).
 At any time, we aim to keep the next 1–2 sprints worth of work in a Ready state.

+**Example (Step 3 refinement result for Story A)** Story A becomes Ready only when:
+- we confirm where the payment status appears on the dashboard,
+- we agree what statuses exist (PAID, FAILED, PENDING, UNKNOWN),
+- we define what “fresh” means (e.g., refreshed within the last 5 minutes),
+- we define error and fallback behaviour.

+**Example acceptance criteria added during refinement**
+- The dashboard shows one of: PAID / FAILED / PENDING / UNKNOWN.
+- The dashboard shows “Last updated at” timestamp.
+- If vendor call fails, the dashboard shows last known status and “Status may be stale.”
+- The UI must not display card numbers or sensitive payment details.

+**Example dependency captured**
+- “Security must approve vendor API key storage method before implementation starts.”

 ### Step 4 — Order the backlog (prioritization is not random)
 The Product Owner orders the backlog using consistent criteria, usually: